MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-app-submissions.md

 |  videoFileId               |   string      |  The ID for the trailer video file.
 This value is provided by Dev Center.   |
 |  trailerAssets               |   object      |  A dictionary of key and value pairs, where each key is a language code and each value is a [trailer assets resource](#trailer-assets-object) that contains additional locale-specific assets for the trailer.
 For more information about the supported language codes, see [Supported languages](https://msdn.microsoft.com/windows/uwp/publish/supported-languages).    |

+> [!NOTE]
+> The *trailers* resource was added in May 2017, after the Microsoft Store submission API was first released to developers.
+If you created a submission for an app via the submission API before this resource was introduced and this submission is still in progress, this resource will be null for submissions for the app until you successfully commit the submission or you delete it.
+If the *trailers* resource is not available for submissions for an app, the *hasAdvancedListingPermission* field of the [Application resource](get-app-data.md#application_object) returned by the [get an app](get-an-app.md) method is false.

 <span id="trailer-assets-object" />
 ### Trailer assets resource